ORNL-Fusion/OEDGE/docs/source/beginner_workspace.rst

 Setup on iris
 -------------

-To begin, you must first be added to the 'oedge' user group on iris.
-Contact the server administrators (fus@fusion.gat.com) and request to a) be added to the 'oedge' group and b) request access to the ADAS database.
+To begin, you must first be added to the 'oedge' and 'solps-iter' user groups on iris.
+The 'solps-iter' group is to be able to use the DG-Carre grid making software.
+Contact the server administrators (fus@fusion.gat.com) and request to a) be added to the 'oedge' and 'solps-iter' groups and b) request access to the ADAS database.
 You will be sent a User Agreement form for the ADAS data.
 Once you are added to the 'oedge' group, navigate to ``/fusion/projects/codes/oedge`` and create the following directories:

   1. ``mkdir [iris username]``